-One of the more exciting adventures is spending a few days and nights on an extended paddle trip.
-Most paddlers spend a night or two camping under the stars at developed campgrounds along the Water Trail.
+One of the more exciting adventures is spending a few days and nights on an extended paddle trip either camping under the stars or staying at a lakeshore lodge along the Water Trail.

 Where to Stay

-The Overnight Trip Map below works with our 7 Day Trip Maps so you can find campgrounds and lodges accessible from the lake and approximate the distances between them.
+The Overnight Trip Map below works with our 7 Day Trip Maps so you can plan out-and-back paddle adventures from designated lakefront campgrounds and lodging properties.
+Reservations are required for all campgrounds.
+Campfires are only allowed within metal fire rings in the campground.
+Campfires and portable charcoal grills are not allowed on the beach.
 Follow the links to make a reservation before you arrive, particularly for the June – August period.
 Consider scheduling your trip during September or early October; the weather is still warm and the lake and overnight accommodations are less crowded.
-Need more help?
-Contact one of our paddle outfitters or shops!
-Always plan your overnight stay based on weather forecasts, have backup support (rides to drop off points and frequent check-ins for safety purposes), file a Float Plan with friends and/or family, and be safe.
+Always plan your overnight stay at a campground based on weather forecasts, and always file a Float Plan with friends and/or family, and be safe.